-The following are the minimum number of tools required for aviation maintenance students shop and course work.
+Students need to get their tools as soon as possible.
+The following are the minimum tools required for aviation maintenance student to have in order to take the course.
 These tools are not provided by the school.
 Tool Storage (lockable toolbox etc.)